harisahmed05/laputa/README.md

 # Laputa Programming Language

-a programming language written in Go for education purposes
+a programming language written in Go for learning purposes